Hundreds in Craigton, Glasgow struggle to find the right help for alcohol or drug addiction.

 Nearly every individual who starts detox, successfully completes.
 Generally, individuals who embrace detox in controlled environments, do finish the process.

 In the long run, how a person fares in rehab is directly proportional to the effort they put in to the process.

 Following pressure from potential clients regarding the long-term outcome of the rehab regimen, many rehab facilities face an uphill task when tracing former clients to gauge whether the programme was successful, in the very long term.

-Rehab is a brief primary care process in supervised surroundings to help you reach the next phase of your recovery plan.
+Rehab is a short term, primary care intervention in a specialist environment; to assist you to the next stage of your long term recovery journey.

 For other to find a firm footing, they will have to attend group therapy several times a week, see professional health practitioners to deal with other complications, gets tons of support from people around them and attend mutual aid sessions.